-This beautiful nation of hills and mountains makes for an excellent paradise for travelers, adventurers, and explorers looking for great trekking or sightseeing experience.
-With its stunning hills and mountains, a country like this makes a fantastic trekking or sightseeing destination for adventurers, travelers, and explorers.
-One of the short hiking routes in Nepal, the Langtang trek offers fantastic views from a lowland jungle with banana trees and monkeys to mountains and glaciers above the valley floor.
-However, Short doesn’t necessarily mean easy.
-The Trek starts off quite challenging, with many long and steep climbs that one would expect in a trek in Nepal.
-Despite that, the thrill and beauty of Nepal you get to experience during this Trek can rarely be matched by any other place in the world.
+Nepal is a beautiful nation of high hills and mountains making it an excellent paradise for adventurer seekers looking for a great trekking experience.
+One of the short hiking routes in Nepal is the Langtang Trek for 7 days which offers fantastic views from a lowland jungle with banana trees and monkeys to mountains and glaciers above the Valley floor.
+However, a short trek doesn’t necessarily mean an easy trek.
+Langtang Trek Nepal starts off quite challenging, with several long and steep ascents that one would expect from a trek in Nepal.
+Despite that, the thrill and beauty of Nepal you get to experience during the Nepal Langtang Trek can rarely be matched by any other place in the world.

 Langtang is 120km north of Kathmandu, on the border with China; it runs through the areas of Nepal that were most affected by the earthquake.
 As you trek along Langtang’s ridge, you’ll pass through stunning forests, yak pastures, and alpine meadows.
 At the end of the Trek, you’ll be treated to panoramic views of vast valleys.

 In the Langtang Valley, you will find the most breathtaking landscapes, authentic culture, and heartwarming hospitality that will make your trip a memorable one.
 The valley is only an hour or so from Kathmandu and is one of Nepal’s most lovely regions.